BlackGeniuses/QuotesApp/README.md

 ## 📱 Features

-- **Explore Quotes:** Browse an extensive collection of iconic quotes from popular movies.
+- **Explore Quotes:** Browse an extensive collection of iconic quotes.
 - **Category Selection:** Filter quotes by categories like genres, eras, or characters.
 - **User Personalization:** Filter daily quotes based on preferences and mood.
 - **Dynamic UI:** Enjoy a beautiful and responsive SwiftUI interface.